 The Right Respondent – importance of correctly naming a prospective party

-ACAS conciliation has been a mandatory pre-claim requirement (http://www.acas.org.uk/index.aspx?articleid=4028 ) for more than 3 years and many employees will often engage with ACAS and their employer, without the need for legal representation.
-Whilst this initial stage has been seen as a mechanism to resolve the issue without the need for employment tribunal/court action, and therefore perhaps a less formal route, the importance of getting the form right from the outset is more apparent than ever.
+ACAS conciliation has been a mandatory pre-claim requirement for more than 3 years, and many employees will often engage with ACAS and their employer without the need for legal representation.
+Whilst this initial stage is often seen as a simple mechanism to resolve the issue without the need for employment tribunal/court action, and therefore perhaps a less formal route, the importance of getting the form right from the outset is more important than ever.